Corb3nik/Corb3nik.github.io/_posts/insomnihack-teaser-2018/2018-01-20-file-vault.md

 Note that since we're using the normal functionalities of the web app to do this, we don't have to worry about signing.

-### What now?
+# What now?

 We are now able to forge our own serialized objects with arbitrary data.

-At this point, the challenge becomes a typical object injection challenge, with the additional headaches of not having any magic methods or interesting functions...
+At this point, the challenge becomes a typical object injection challenge, with the additional headaches of **not having any magic methods** or **interesting functions**...

-So far, we've used pretty much all of the features of the webapp with the exception of one : `open`.
+So far, we've used pretty much all of the features in the webapp with the exception of one : `open`.
 Here is the implementation :

 ```php